 Pro Tip: Check their Facebook page; they will give you data on how fast they respond to customer requests.

-Test your intended provider’s customer support prior to subscribing to see how fast they respond.
+Test your intended provider’s customer support before subscribing to see how fast they respond.
 Check any customer support claims on their social media as well to get a thorough picture of how they interact with customers.

 I always tell people: it’s not if you have an issue, it’s when.
 How their customer support responds is super important!